rgolang/rgo/README.md

 * `()` math
 * `<` move

-For a more detailed explanation of the syntax, see: [SYNTAX.md](SYNTAX.md)
+The meaning above is approximate, for a more accurate and detailed explanation of the syntax, see: [SYNTAX.md](SYNTAX.md)

 ## License